-CORONAVIRUS 2019 (COVID-19) Facts and Sampling Solutions
+For Coronavirus 2019 (Covid-19)

-The World Health Organization (WHO) defines coronavirus (CoV) as a large family of viruses that cause illness ranging from the common cold to more severe diseases such as Middle East Respiratory Syndrome (MERS-CoV) and Severe Acute Respiratory Syndrome (SARS-CoV).
+The World Health Organization (WHO) defines coronavirus (CoV) as a large family of viruses that causes illness ranging from the common cold to more severe diseases such as Middle East Respiratory Syndrome (MERS-CoV) and Severe Acute Respiratory Syndrome (SARS-CoV).
 The current occurrence of a new strain known as SARS-CoV-2 (not previously identified in humans) causes coronavirus disease 2019 or COVID-19.
-On March 11, 2020, WHO publicly characterized COVID-19 as a pandemic (https://bit.ly/2TWbvvM).
+On March 11, 2020, WHO publicly characterized COVID-19 as a pandemic.